nicholasfortune/EzNet/docs/BUILD.md

 ### For an optimized CLI build:

 `g++ src/eznet.cpp src/cli.cpp -o bin/eznet.exe -O3 -march=native -mtune=native -flto -DNDEBUG`

+# Building the CLI For Linux
+To get a CLI, open the root directory in terminal, and then choose from the following commands:

+### For a stable CLI build:

+`g++ src/eznet.cpp src/cli.cpp -o bin/eznet`

+### For an optimized CLI build:

+`g++ src/eznet.cpp src/cli.cpp -o bin/eznet -O3 -march=native -mtune=native -flto -DNDEBUG`

 # Using EzNet as a library